ska-telescope/developer.skatelescope.org/src/about/safe-for-ska.rst

 How can we work in an Agile-like way, when we have over 100 developers in countries all over the world, and also there are parts of our organisation that don't work in an Agile way?

 We've picked SAFe® - the `Scaled Agile Framework® <https://www.scaledagileframework.com/>`_ - to help us scale up SKA software development.
-We offer training in SAFe to all new teams and team members.
+We offer training in SAFe® to all new teams and team members.
 All of the material on this page is based on the practices described on https://www.scaledagileframework.com/, customised for how we work in the SKA.

 The SKA Software Organisation